Gil Bernal: 1960s

-His single "This Is Worth Fighting For" was picked by Billboard in July 1967 to chart in the hot 100.
+His single "This Is Worth Fighting For" was picked by Billboard magazine in July 1967 to chart in the hot 100.
 Also in 1967, the film Banning that starred Robert Wagner and Jill St. John and Gene Hackman was released.
 Bernal sang the song "The Eyes of Love" which was featured in the film.
 He received an Academy Award nomination for it.
-He performed "It Sure Is Groovy" for the movie "In The Heat of the Night" starring Sidney Poitier and Rod Steiger.
+He performed "It Sure Is Groovy" for the 1967 movie In the Heat of the Night, starring Sidney Poitier and Rod Steiger.
 Bernal also sang "The Next Train Out", featured in the 1969 film Blood of Dracula's Castle.

 1970s

 In 1970, he was signed to Amaret Records with the intention to be produced Joe Porter and Jerry Styner.

 1990s to 2000s

-In 1997 he appeared in the film The End of Violence.
-In the 90s, he received a phone call from Ry Cooder, who had known him for about five years, asking him to come to Havana in the next few days to play on a recording by Ibrahim Ferrer.
-Bernal didn't have his passport in order and it would have been weeks before he could get it sorted.
+In 1997, Bernal appeared in the film The End of Violence.
+In the 1990s, he received a phone call from Ry Cooder, who had known him for about five years, asking him to come to Havana in the next few days to play on a recording by Ibrahim Ferrer.
+Bernal did no't have his passport in order and it would have been weeks before he could get it sorted.
 In the end, the solution was to overdub the saxophone parts.
-So following Cooder's instructions, he added the parts.
+So, following Cooder's instructions, he added the parts.
 In 2005, Bernal contributed to Cooder's concept album Chavez Ravine.

 In 2012, his record "The Dogs" bw "James" was re-released by Jukebox Jam Series in 2012.
-The A side is a Northern Soul favorite while the B side is a tribute to Civil Rights Movement figure James Meredith.
+The A-side is a Northern Soul favorite, while the B-side is a tribute to civil rights movement figure James Meredith.
 Bernal had agreed to the terms of reissuing the 45 but died before the record was released.